Kiselina: Reissues

 In 1994, a remastered version of Kiselina was released on CD by Serbian record label ITVMM.
 The release featured the songs "Put ka Suncu" and "Sjaj u očima" ("Glowing Eyes"), originally released on Pop Mašina's first 7-inch single, as bonus track.
-In 2000, the album was reissued on CD by Polish record label Wydawnictwo 21, in a limited number of 500 copies and featuring four bonus tracks.
+In 2000, the album was reissued on CD by Polish record label Wydawnictwo 21, in a limited number of 500 copies and featuring the songs from the band's first and second 7-inch single as bonus tracks.
 In 2005, the album was reissued on vinyl by Austrian record label Atlantide.
+In 2022, Croatian record label Croatia Records reissued Kiselina on vinyl.

-In 2007, to celebrate thirty-five years since the release of the album, Nemeček, in cooperation with Serbian label MCG records, released the CD Originalna Kiselina – 35 godina kasnije (Original Acid – 35 Years Later) in a limited number of 999 copies.
+In 2007, to celebrate 35 years since the release of the album, Nemeček, in cooperation with Serbian label MCG records, released the CD Originalna Kiselina – 35 godina kasnije (Original Acid – 35 Years Later) in a limited number of 999 copies.
 The release featured original track listing and different song mixes.
+Part of the originally planned but unrecorded instrumental sessions was recorded by Nemeček's son Jan Nemeček and added to original recordings.
 Nemeček stated that the release "is not a reissue of Kiselina.
 It is basically what Kiselina should have looked like."

 Originalna Kiselina – 35 godina kasnije track listing

 Legacy

-The album was polled in 1998 as the 60th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Rock and Pop Music).
+The album was polled in 1998 as the 60th on the list of 100 Greatest Yugoslav Rock and Pop Albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Rock and Pop Music).

-Serbian film critic Dimitrije Vojnov named Kiselina one of ten most important albums in the history of Yugoslav rock music, stating that "Pop Mašina is a band you can always name when talking how Yugoslav rock before Yugoslav New Wave wasn't negligible".
-He also stated that "Kiselina was the beginning of a genre that was never groomed to the end here [in Yugoslavia]".
+Serbian film critic Dimitrije Vojnov named Kiselina one of ten most important albums in the history of Yugoslav rock music, stating that "Pop Mašina is a band you can always name when talking how Yugoslav rock before Yugoslav new wave wasn't negligible".
+He also stated that "Kiselina was the beginning of a genre that was never groomed as it should have been here [in Yugoslavia]".
 Serbian critic Nenad Pejović called Kiselina a "pivot album in the history of Serbian rock", stating that "even today Kiselina can be an example of a modern rock album".